 Weather affects a lot of people’s mood.
 Keeping a record of what the weather was like can help you understand yourself and your emotions a lot better.
 It’s also a great way to add some doodles to your planner – clouds, sunshine, rain, snow, etc.

-4. An emotion tracker
+4. A mood tracker

-Emotion tracker is one of those elements used to understand yourself better.
+A mood tracker is one of those elements used to understand yourself better.
 This can help you keep track of your mental health – it can help you see what is it that your bad days have in common and what your good days have in common.

 5. An inspiration page